-The interactive learning framework we have described bears resemblance to the large body of research on active learning, with several important distinctions.
-Active learning (Cohn, Ghahramani, and Jordan 1996; McCallum and Nigam 1998; Tong 2001) seeks to selectively choose instances for labeling by a "teacher" in order to increase the model's performance using the minimum number of labeled instances.
-Active learning is driven by automation-the learning algorithm selects the instances for labeling.
+The interactive learning framework we have described bears resemblance to active learning, with several important distinctions.
+Active learning (Cohn, et al. 1996; McCallum and Nigam 1998; Tong 2001) seeks to selectively choose instances for labeling by a "teacher" in order to increase the model's performance using the minimum number of labeled instances.
+Active learning is driven by automation the learning algorithm selects the instances for labeling.